- What other names is Betaine Anhydrous known by?

 - Are there safety concerns?

 2(N,N,N-trimethyl)ammonium-acetate, Betaína Anhidra, Bétaïne Anhydre, Betaine Anhydrous, Bétaïne de Glycine, Bétaïne de Glycocoll, Cystadane, Glycine Betaine, Glycocoll Betaine, Glycylbetaine, Lycine, Oxyneurine, TMG, Trimethyl Glycine, Trimethylbetaine, Trimethylglycine, Trimethylglycine Anhydre, Trimethylglycine Anhydrous.

-Betaine anhydrous occurs naturally in the body, and can be found in foods such as beets, spinach, cereals, seafood, and wine.
+Betaine anhydrous is a chemical that occurs naturally in the body, and can also be found in foods such as beets, spinach, cereals, seafood, and wine.

 Possibly Effective for...

 - Dry mouth.
 Using betaine anhydrous in a toothpaste seems to reduce symptoms of dry mouth.
 Also, using a specific mouthwash (Xeros Dentaid) containing betaine anhydrous, xylitol, and sodium fluoride can improve dry mouth symptoms.